 You will live in a student style apartment with your own private bedroom but with communal bathrooms and kitchen facilities.
 The ISEP-Direct program in New Zealand does NOT include meals; students are responsible for cooking or purchasing their own meals.

 Depending on your choice of location, you can choose between a number courses in a variety of disciplines.
 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - New Zealand

-Below you will find more information on program costs: Fall 2013; Spring 2014
+Below you will find more information on program costs: Spring 2015

 Meet with a peer adviser about the program.
 Check the link to see which programs have peer advisers this semester.